 This Upanishadic explanation of the real world's deceptiveness is metaphysical, but not therefore methodologically irrelevant.
 In fact, its methodological implications are largely equivalent to those of Kant's similar conception of a noumenal (i.e., intelligible, ideational) world as distinguished from the phenomenal (observable, experiential) world.
-Both pairs of concepts are about our notion of reality, that is, they rely on metaphysical assumptions that obviously remain open to challenge.
+Both pairs of concepts are about our notion of reality; both involve metaphysical assumptions that obviously remain open to challenge.
 Both frameworks also handle their assumptions in a critically self-reflective fashion; they do not claim that the metaphysical is knowable.
-Nor do they fall into the trap of metaphysical dualism, which would mean to treat "this" and "that" (or the phenomenal and the nourmenal) as substantially separate entities.
+Nor do they fall into the trap of metaphysical dualism, which would mean to treat "this" and "that" (or the phenomenal and the noumenal) as substantially separate entities.
 Rather, the metaphysical assumptions in question function as calls to a discipline of critical self-reflection on the part of the knowing subject.
 They represent critical reminders, not presumptions of knowledge.
 Interestingly, the two frameworks share this critical orientation although they differ in the ways they understand and handle their metaphysical underpinnings: while for the Upanishadic thinkers, brahman is a symbol of the objective world that is ineffable but real, as opposed to the phenomenal world's deceptiveness, Kant's Critique does not of course permit any reification of the noumenal world; he understands it as a transcendental (i.e., methodological) rather than transcendent (i.e., metaphysical) concept.
 Kant thus puts the relationship of the noumenal (metaphysical) and the phenomenal (experiential) - of "that" and "this" world - on its head: it is not the absolute and universal (and for some, the esoteric) but the empirical and particular (the exoteric) which for Kant constitutes "reality."
-Still, the methodological challenge remains: for Kant, too, there is no such thing as a direct access to reality, for the empirical is always already informed by our cognitive apparatus or, in Kant's more precise terms, by reason's a priori categories and ideas.
+Reality for Kant is the knowable, while for the Upanishads it is the unknowable.
+But the methodological challenge remains largely the same: for Kant, too, there is no such thing as a direct access to reality, for the empirical is always already informed by our cognitive apparatus or, in Kant's more precise terms, by reason's a priori categories and ideas.
 Both frameworks, then, live up to the demand of reason that we formulated above: "well-understood metaphysics invites critique."